Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Simulated stack results

-We find that the stack should be robust against the presence of faint spectral-line interlopers in the LIM map, although it is more affected by extremely bright contamination.
+We find that the stack should be robust against the presence of faint spectral line interloper emission in the LIM map, although it is more affected by extremely bright contamination.
+Interloper emission has two effects on the maps: it biases the stacked luminosity towards higher values (as it is functionally adding more line signal into the maps, although this signal is not correlated with the actual population of galaxies the stack is aiming to probe), and it introduces scatter, as the catalogue objects will randomly be associated with regions of stronger or fainter interloper emission.
 On average, the maps with interlopers output the same values as the maps without: at the level of contamination expected in COMAP (roughly 10\%), the average deviation from the uncontaminated stack values is less than 0.5\% for all catalogue sizes.
 Even in the most extreme case, where the strength of the interlopers is $10\times$ that of the target line, the average deviation is 37\% in the 100-object stack, but only 4\% in the 10 000-object stack, showing that larger galaxy catalogues are more robust against interloper emission.

-However, adding spectral-line interlopers to the maps does add scatter to the output stack values, the amount of which increases as the interlopers become brighter.
+The amount of scatter added to the maps increases as the interlopers become brighter.
 At the expected COMAP interloper strength, the (95\%) scatter is 20\% (2\%, 0.9\%) for the stack with 100 (1000, 10 000) objects.
 This increases to 120\% (19\%, 9\%) for the same stacks when the interloper is of equal brightness to that of the target line, and more than 100\% for the stacks on all catalogues except the 10 000-object catalogue when the interloper is $10\times$ brighter than the target emission.
-We note that this analysis involves no attempt whatsoever to mitigate interloper contamination -- it is very possible that using a map-based strategy to handle contamination in LIM maps \citep[e.g.][]{sun2018_timeforegroundremoval, karoumpis2024_FYSTforegroundmasking} could reduce this scatter.
+The scatter is not solely to higher luminosity values because the maps are mean-subtracted -- adding extra emission to the maps will bring the overall mean up, so regions with few interloper galaxies will have their CO luminosity brought down by the mean subtraction.
+If the stacked catalogue is more associated with voids in the interloper map, the stacked luminosity will be brought down.
+We note that this analysis involves no attempt whatsoever to mitigate interloper contamination -- using a map-based strategy to handle contamination in LIM maps \citep[e.g.][]{sun2018_timeforegroundremoval, karoumpis2024_FYSTforegroundmasking} would likely reduce this scatter.

-\subsubsection{Catalogue False Positives}
+\subsubsection{Catalogue false positives}